Epitalon Peptide Guide: Benefits, Dosing & What to Know

 How Epitalon Compares

-BPC-157 and Epitalon aren’t competitors.
+BPC-157 and Epitalon aren’t really competitors.
 They do completely different things.
-BPC-157 is for tissue healing, gut issues, injuries.
+BPC-157 is your go-to for tissue healing, gut issues, injuries.
 Epitalon is playing a longer game at the cellular level.
-They can be run simultaneously without issues, and most serious biohackers stack them.
+I’ve run both simultaneously without issues, and honestly, most serious biohackers stack them.

 GHK-Cu is more of a topical/skin play.
-Great for collagen, wound healing.
-Not in the same category as Epitalon unless you’re thinking broadly about anti-aging.
+Great for collagen, wound healing, that kind of thing.
+Not really in the same category as Epitalon unless you’re thinking broadly about “anti-aging.”
 (Related: GHK-Cu Peptide Complete Guide)

-NAD+ precursors like NMN target a different pathway entirely.
+What about NAD+ precursors like NMN?
+Different pathway entirely.
 NAD+ is about mitochondrial function and cellular energy.
 Epitalon is about DNA protection and circadian regulation.
-There’s a reasonable argument for using both since they’re hitting aging from different angles.
+There’s actually a reasonable argument for using both since they’re hitting aging from different angles.

 The TA-65 comparison comes up because both target telomerase.
 TA-65 has more Western clinical data and comes from astragalus.
-But it costs $200-600 per month.
+But here’s the thing: it costs $200-600 per month.
 Epitalon runs maybe $50-100 per year.
 That’s not a typo.
 For most people, the cost difference makes this an easy call.

 Stacking with Other Peptides

-A few combinations that work well (or at least, work well in theory based on mechanisms):
+A few combinations I’ve seen work well (or at least, work well in theory based on mechanisms):

 Epitalon + Thymosin Alpha-1 for immune modulation.
 This actually appeared in Khavinson’s research.
 The combo showed the biggest mortality reduction (4.1-fold when used together).
-Worth considering if immune health is a priority.
+Worth noting if immune health is a priority.

-Epitalon + TB-500 is another popular combo.
+Epitalon + TB-500 is another one people run.
 Cellular protection plus tissue repair.
 Different mechanisms that don’t conflict.

 Related: GLOW Peptide Benefits & Dosage Guide (a popular blend combining GHK-Cu, BPC-157, and TB-500)

 One rule: don’t mix peptides in the same syringe.
 Reconstitute them separately, inject them separately.
-Some peptides degrade when combined in solution.
+Some peptides degrade when you combine them in solution.

 Quality and Sourcing

 Peptide quality varies wildly.
-Some vendors sell legitimately tested product.
-Others are shipping mystery powder from overseas labs with zero verification.
+Some vendors are selling legitimately tested product.
+Others are selling mystery powder from overseas labs with zero verification.

 What to Look For